pinnacle20/Mental-Health-Project/README.md

 ## The problem SpeakUp solves:
 Expert Chat: Users can have one-to-one online conversations with different experts.
-###Chat with Lakshman: It is an AI chatbot that provides instant solutions to commonly asked questions.
+<br>Chat with Lakshman: It is an AI chatbot that provides instant solutions to commonly asked questions.
-###Community Chat: A forum for people dealing with the same problem.
+<br>Community Chat: A forum for people dealing with the same problem.
 Each user can express themselves anonymously.
-###Services: Based on their current location, users can find the list of available experts and their distance from the user.
+<br>Services: Based on their current location, users can find the list of available experts and their distance from the user.
 Users can book an appointment or consult for therapy or counseling.

 ## Demo Video Link: